“Essential oils aren’t ‘natural’? What?!?!”

 I know I wouldn’t.

 Now, hear my heart, people.
 I love learning about new therapies that help people.
 Truly.
 If there is a remedy out there that is improving my patients’ quality of life, be it “natural” or not, I want to know about it.
-But that being said, natural is not synonymous with safe.
+But that being said, the reason why essential oils can be dangerous is, natural is not synonymous with safe.
 For that reason, we shouldn’t give essential oils a free pass simply in the name of natural medicine.
 Let me give you a few other examples of remedies that are arguably just as “natural” as essential oils:

 - Cocaine is derived from a plant.
 I think we can all agree that its use is not safe in children.

 - Marijuana is derived from a plant.
 Again, use in children is discouraged.

 - Quinine is the world’s best defense against malaria.
 It was discovered in 1841 by Dr. Thomas R. H. Thomson.
 My best friend is a pediatric nurse practitioner ministering and providing health care in Africa, and she has taken this medication countless times.
 Quinine is derived from the bark of cinchona trees and is yet another “natural” drug that saves the lives of hundreds of thousands of people every year.

 - Aspirin, which sells over 80 million tablets a year in North America alone (and should never be used in children!), was isolated from Salix alba, a bark, and produced by Bayer starting in 1899.

 - Remember also that antibiotics were originally accidentally discovered in 1928 from naturally occurring mold.